hmrc/customs-email-frontend/README.md

 Stop all running services

     sm --stop CUSTOMS_EMAIL_FRONTEND_DEP -f

+Once these services are running, use the following command to start the service `sbt "run 9898"`

 #### Building
 To imitate the checks ran when building run (in the root directory)